Integrative Counselling in Plymouth

 The space has been set up to feel calm, comfortable, and separate from the main living areas of the house, so you can have your session in a quiet and dedicated environment.

-The therapy room is located on the ground floor and is accessed via the front door, which has a single step.
+The therapy room is located on the ground floor and is accessed via the front door, which has a single step at the entrance.
 There is a private toilet available for client use.

 I understand that attending therapy can feel like a big step, so I aim to make the space as welcoming and discreet as possible.
 If you have any questions about access or the setting, please feel free to get in touch before your first session.